 Laurie Cook is serial social entrepreneur with over 20 years experience in community development.
 She has been a community developer with the city of Halifax, worked in the film and television industry and is an active volunteer in her home community of Musquodoboit Harbour.
 She also has a Masters in Adult Education specializing in community development from St. Francis Xavier University.
 Laurie's passion is the great outdoors, and hiking the Musquodoboit Harbour Rail Trail whenever possible.

 Nicole Cammaert has over 20 years experience working with communities at the grass roots level.
 She also contributes years of experience working in diverse fields such as marketing and outdoor adventure tourism.
 Nicole brings a balanced, holistic and entrepreneurial ethos to her work as a community organizer, embracing complexity through systems change and social innovation.
 She has served in various community development capacities including most recently as Director of Community Engagement and Education for New Dawn Enterprises, as well as co-founder and manager of the North River Centre for the Performing Arts, Co-Chair for the St. Ann’s Bay Development Association, and Coordinator of the St. Ann’s Bay Community Health Centre, and Director of Marketing and Product Development for Tourism Cape Breton.
-Nicole will graduate this May from the Coady International Institute’s program, Canadian Women’s Foundation Leadership Institute.
+Nicole is a recent graduate of the Coady International Institute’s program, Canadian Women’s Foundation Leadership Institute.

 Dana Perry is the Regional Hub Convenor for the Nova Scotia Community Sector Council, specifically administering the Annapolis Valley(West Hants, Kings County, Annapolis County and Digby County).
 Dana’s background includes a 20+ year career in the film industry, a lengthy musical career, and most recently as a Regional Coordinator for the Nova Scotia Community Access Program.
 His work related experiences in addition to his educational background in Science and History makes for a diversified approach to the Community Sector Council.